HiPERCAM/hipercam/docs/reduction.rst

 faint.
 This for example is an effective way to cope with deep eclipses whilst allowing for differential image motion in a way that linked apertures cannot manage.

+If you do have to use linked apertures, then set them from an average image extracted from the middle of the run.
+This will reduce the problems caused by refraction.
+However, if positions change a lot, it can make the start of reduction tricky.
+If so, then having set the apertures from an image taken near the middle of a run, tweak it using one taken from the start of the run (basically re-centre each aperture, but leave the linked apertures to follow whatever target they are linked to).

 Problems with PGPLOT windows
 ----------------------------